rvandewater/ReciPys/README.md

 # 📄Paper

-If you use this code in your research, please cite the following publication (a standalone paper is in preparation):
+If you use this code in your research, please cite the following publication which uses ReciPys extensively to create a customisable preprocessing pipeline (a standalone paper is in preparation):

 ```
 @inproceedings{vandewaterYetAnotherICUBenchmark2024,